Confident AFSPA will soon be revoked from entire Assam: Shah | Law-Order

 - India

-Union Home Minister Amit Shah on Tuesday said improved law and order and peace accords with militant outfits led to the partial withdrawal of AFSPA in Assam, and that he was confident it will be revoked soon from the entire state.
+Union Home Minister Amit Shah on Tuesday exuded confidence that AFSPA will soon be revoked from the entire Assam, as improved law and order and peace accords with militant outfits during the last six years have already led to its partial withdrawal in the state.

-Shah, after presenting the President's Colour to the Assam Police here, said in his address that due to the efforts of the Centre and Chief Minister Himanta Biswa Sarma, most of the militant outfits have entered into peace agreements and the "day is not far when the entire state will be completely free from insurgency and violence".
+He said that due to the efforts of the Centre and Chief Minister Himanta Biswa Sarma, most of the militant outfits have entered into peace agreements and the "day is not far when the entire state will be completely free from insurgency and violence".

+Shah was addressing a gathering after presenting the President's Colour, a special flag, to the Assam Police.
+It is the highest honor to be given to any military or police unit in recognition of exceptional service rendered to the nation, both in peace and war.

+The Act was extended 60 times in the state since 1990 but now, instead of special laws, youths can look forward to development and a bright future, the union minister said.

-The home minister said those who have surrendered and returned to the mainstream are being rehabilitated by both the central and state governments.
+He said that those who have surrendered and returned to the mainstream are being rehabilitated by both the central and Assam governments and they will participate in the development journey of the state.

+Shah said accords were signed with all four factions of the NDFB and militant outfits in Karbi Anglong, while 274 cases against 427 cadres of them were withdrawn by the state government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)